makerdao/op-token-bridge/README.md

 - `L1GovernanceRelay.sol` - L1 side of the governance relay, which allows governance to exert admin control over the deployed L2 contracts.
 - `L2GovernanceRelay.sol` - L2 side of the governance relay.

+The `L1TokenBridge` and `L2TokenBridge` contracts use the ERC-1822 UUPS pattern for upgradeability and the ERC-1967 proxy storage slots standard.
+It is important that the `TokenBridgeDeploy` library sequences be used for deploying.

 ### External dependencies

 - The L2 implementations of the bridged tokens are not provided as part of this repository and are assumed to exist in external repositories.
 It is assumed that only simple, regular ERC20 tokens will be used with this bridge.
 In particular, the supported tokens are assumed to revert on failure (instead of returning false) and do not execute any hook on transfer.